CardSorting/DreamBeeSQL/README.md

 ## 🙏 Acknowledgments

-- Built on top of [Kysely](https://github.com/kysely-org/kysely) - the excellent type-safe SQL query builder
+- **Kysely**: The type-safe SQL query builder that powers NOORMME's foundation
-- Inspired by modern ORM design patterns
-- Powered by SQLite's robust and flexible architecture
+- **SQLite**: The robust, embedded database that makes automation possible
+- **TypeScript**: Enabling type safety and intelligent development experience

-## 🎉 Get Started Today
+## 🎉 Start Automating Today

-Ready to experience the most intelligent SQLite ORM?
-Install NOORMME and see the magic happen:
+Ready to experience the future of SQLite development?
+Install NOORMME and watch your database work for you:

 ```bash
 npm install noormme
 ```

-**Happy coding! 🚀**
+**Transform your SQLite development workflow with complete automation! 🚀**

+---

+*NOORMME - Where SQLite meets intelligent automation, built on Kysely's type-safe foundation.*